COVID-19 or Cole Sprouse? Lili Reinhart says ‘Riverdale’ set is a prison

 Reinhart & Sprouse’s relationship had already stalled in July 2019 when the couple took a break from their romance to reunite two months later.
 During all this, Reinhart was working on some emotional projects, including a romantic film focusing on mental health, Chemical Hearts, and a personal book of poems, Swimming Lessons.

-In her interview Reinhart commented on her pain, saying, “The last couple of months have probably the most emotional few months of my entire life.
-And my therapist me, ‘Your body’s going through withdrawal from love.
+In her interview Reinhart commented on her pain, saying, “The last couple of months have probably [been] the most emotional few months of my entire life.
+And my therapist [told] me, ‘Your body’s going through withdrawal from love.
 You’re used to having this exchange of happy chemicals between you and the person that you’re with.’”

 Cole Sprouse recently made a rare public statement where he addressed his split from Lili Reinhart for the first time.
 Cole expressed how lucky he was to have the chance to fall in love and concluded by saying, “I wish her nothing but the utmost love and happiness moving forward.
 All I’ll say about it, anything else you hear doesn’t matter.”